UB-Mannheim/scrumblr/README.markdown

 - Show a dialog to select a color and create a new card anywhere on the board.
 Useful for big boards.
   (press Ctrl and click on the board) - v.
 0.8.0
 - Fix to the card dialog. - v.
 0.8.1
+- Seven new colors of Postit-like cards, so 14 cards in 3 sizes are available now. - v.
+0.9.0
 - ...

 ![Extensions and fixes](scrumblr_extensions_2020.png)